tkuntubayev/task/README.md

 ```

 ## Task usage
 Task is an interface that contains the following methods.
-Use it to execute your domain logic
+Implement and use it to execute your domain logic
 ``` kotlin
 interface Task {
     fun getId(): String               // id that will be used by taskhandler to identify the same tasks